Tumke Bagra

 Er.
-Tumke Bagra (born March 1, 1955, in Lipu Bagra, West Siang district) did his graduation in Civil Engineering and served as Technocrat and Bureaucrat in his various capacities under State government and presently is a leader of Bharatiya Janata Party from Arunachal Pradesh.
-He is a member of Arunachal Pradesh Legislative Assembly elected from Aalo West Constituency in West Siang district.
-He became Deputy Speaker of the Arunachal Pradesh Legislative Assembly on 23 March 2016 but once again in March 2016, Bagra was elected as Deputy Speaker of the Arunachal Pradesh Legislative Assembly.
-On 23 May 2019, he was elected for the second term & was a Cabinet Minister (Industry, Trade & Commerce and Skill Development) in Pema Kandu government.
+Tumke Bagra (born March 1, 1955, in Lipu Bagra, West Siang district) is an Indian politician belonging to the Bharatiya Janata Party from Arunachal Pradesh.
+He was a member of the Arunachal Pradesh Legislative Assembly elected from the Aalo West Constituency in West Siang district.
+He became Deputy Speaker of the Arunachal Pradesh Legislative Assembly on 23 March 2016, serving until 13 July 2016.
+Bagra was again elected as Deputy Speaker in March 2017.
+On 23 May 2019, he was elected for a second term & served as Cabinet Minister for Industry, Trade & Commerce and Skill Development in the Pema Kandu government.

+Early life

+Bagra obtained a degree in Civil Engineering and served as q rechnocrat and bureaucrat in various capacities for the State government before entering politics.